bxparks/AceRoutine/README.md

 }
 ```

-This prints "Hello, ", then waits one second, and then prints "World!".
+This prints "Hello, ", then waits 2 seconds, and then prints "World!".
 At the same time, the LED blinks on and off.

 The [HelloScheduler.ino](examples/HelloScheduler) sketch implements the same